abbydes/ELEC5550_Group08_GITHUB/ESP32 PROTOTYPING/README.md

-This folder contains the code used to verify hardware prototyping.
+This folder contains the code used to verify hardware prototyping for ESP32-S3 based systems.